vanus-labs/docs/content/introduction/use-cases.md

 - **Optimize Ad Campaign**: Sync customer data from snowflake to google ads to optimize campaigns.
 - **Dynamic Customer 360**: Get data from websites and social media to build dynamic customer 360.
-- **Business Opportunity Mining**: Sync customer leads obtained from LinkedIn and Twitter to Snowflake for mining and analysis, helping identify new business opportunities.
+- **Business Opportunity Mining**: Sync customer leads obtained from Linkedin and Twitter to Snowflake.
 - **User Behavior Analysis**: Sync user website click data to Snowflake for analysis, optimizing the user journey and improving engagement.
 - **Optimizing User Experience**: Send Gmail messages to users before successful registration, on their birthday, or when their product trial ends to improve their experience.
 - **Slack Data Analysis**: Obtain information from the Slack customer community and sync it to BigQuery for mining, gaining valuable insights into customer needs and preferences.